 If there are any parts of your submission you do not want to be made public, please indicate this clearly in your submission.

-The Department of State Development's (DSD's) Mineral Resources Division will assess the submissions received and may require the proponent to respond to issues raised before the assessment of the mining proposal can proceed.
+The South Australian Government's Mineral Resources Division will assess the submissions received and may require the proponent to respond to issues raised before the assessment of the mining proposal can proceed.

-DSD may require the proponent to submit a response document and this will be assessed by DSD.
+The Mineral Resources Division may require the proponent to submit a response document and this will be assessed by the Division.
 The response document may also be made available to the public.

 Submissions may be quoted in the response document submitted by the proponent.